How to Clean Service Workers: PWA & Web App Maintenance (2025)

 Automate Browser Hygiene

-Service workers, caches, cookies, and IndexedDB can all grow quietly in the background.
+Service workers, caches, cookies, and IndexDB can all grow quietly in the background.
 Instead of hunting through DevTools, use our Cache & Data Cleaner Extension.
 It lets you schedule cleanups or instantly remove stored data and background scripts with one click — perfect for keeping browsers fast and private without technical hassle.

 Best Practices for Service Worker Management